 If your child does not proactively learn from mistakes, help them start.

 Mistakes and failures are as important as successes are.
-Failure builds character & makes them stronger.
+Failure builds character and makes them stronger.
 This will also help them develop grit.
 Grit is the combination of perseverance and consistent work ethic.
-Your child will eventually learn not to fear failure and to persevere with challenges as they learn to have a growth mindset.
+Your child will eventually learn not to fear failure.
+They will learn to persevere with challenges as they learn to have a growth mindset.
+Accepting the concept of growth mindset will help your child be in pursuit of the best version of themselves.

 All people need to be challenged to grow especially children.
-Encouraging your child to try difficult tasks encourages them to think, adapt, & become at ease with challenging circumstances.
-Life is ultimately a series of challenges.
+Encouraging your child to try difficult tasks encourages them to think, adapt, and become at ease with challenging circumstances.
+Life is ultimately a series of challenges that will require different strategies to overcome each hurdle.

 Praise the process not the person